physrisk/website-source/articles/2013/the-illogical-world-voting-paradox.md

 than cherries (C), but the cherries are more liked than apples.
 The priority ordering becomes non-transitive:

 \begin{equation}
  A &gt; B &gt; C &gt;A .
 \end{equation}

 Thus we have seen that people on the individual level had clear understanding of what the like the most, yet on the global level the community has no understanding of its preference.
 This situation is known as the voting paradox.

 ![Voting table.
-A - apples, B - bananas, C- cherries.](/uploads/2013/voting-table.png "
+A - apples, B - bananas, C - cherries.]({static}/uploads/2013/voting-table.png "Voting table.
+A -
-Voting table.
-A - apples, B - bananas, C- cherries."){#attachment_2488}
+apples, B - bananas, C - cherries."){#attachment_2488}